Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-stress/README.md

 The stress tests for event hubs client is developed from [azure-sdk-chaos][azure_sdk_chaos].

+To know how to develop a stress test project, you should first go through the [Azure SDK Stress Test Wiki][azure_sdk_stress_test].

 ### Prerequisites

 - [Java Development Kit (JDK)][jdk_link], version 8 or later.